Poesitor/alx-low_level_programming/0x02-functions_nested_loops/README.md

-A directory for learning more about c functions and nested loops)
+a directory to learn about functions and nested loops